-§218-166 Nonconforming Signs
+§500-166 Nonconforming Signs

 - A. Legal, Nonconforming Signs.
 Any sign lawfully existing or under construction on the effective date of this chapter, which does not conform to one or more of the provisions of this chapter, may be continued in operation and maintained as a legal nonconforming use. - B. Maintenance and Repair. - (1) Area.
 The total area of any nonconforming sign shall not be increased. - (2) Removal and Reconstruction.
 The removal and reconstruction of a nonconforming sign shall only be permitted in accord with the requirements of Article IX applicable to other nonconforming structures. - (3) Damage or Destruction.
 A nonconforming sign which is damaged or destroyed may be rebuilt in a nonconforming fashion only in accord with Article IX applicable to other nonconforming structures. - (4) Improvements and Maintenance.
-Nonconforming signs may be repainted, repaired, or modernized, provided such improvements do not increase the dimensions, height or position of the existing nonconforming sign or change the sign, message or nonresidential use being advertised. - (5) Conversion to Electronic Message Sign.
-See §218-163B(2).
+Nonconforming signs may be repainted, repaired, or modernized, provided such improvements do not increase the dimensions, height or position of the existing nonconforming sign or change the sign, message or nonresidential establishment being advertised. - (5) Conversion to Electronic Message Sign.
+See §500-164C(2).

-§218-167 Removal of Certain Signs
+§500-167 Removal of Certain Signs

 - A. Abandoned Signs. - (1) Removal.
-Any sign, whether existing on or erected after the effective date of this chapter, which advertises a use no longer being conducted or a product no longer being offered for sale in or from the premises on which the sign is located, shall be presumed to be abandoned and shall be removed within one year from the cessation of such use by the owner, agent, or person having the beneficial interest in the building or premises on which such sign is located. - (2) Enforcement.
-Enforcement of a violation of §218-167A shall be in accord with §218-184. - B. Nuisance Signs.
-Any sign which is determined to be a public nuisance which is not removed within the time stipulated by the applicable notice required by this chapter is deemed to be abandoned and may be removed and disposed of by the Borough and the owner of such sign shall be liable for cost incurred by the Borough in taking such remedial action. - C. Illegal Signs.
-If the Zoning Officer shall find that any sign is displayed in violation of this chapter, he/she shall proceed with an enforcement action in accord with §218-184.
+Any sign, whether existing on or erected after the effective date of this chapter, which advertises a nonresidential establishment no longer being conducted or a product no longer being offered for sale in or from the premises on which the sign is located, shall be presumed to be abandoned and shall be removed within one year from the cessation of such nonresidential establishment or sale of such product by the owner, agent, or person having the beneficial interest in the building or premises on which such sign is located.

+- (2) Enforcement.
+Enforcement of a violation of §500-167A shall be in accord with §500-184. - B. Nuisance Signs. - (1) Violation.
+The maintenance of any sign which is unsafe or insecure, or is a public nuisance, shall be considered a violation of this Article. - (2) Enforcement.
+Enforcement of a violation identified in §500-167B(1) shall be in accord with §500-184. - (3) Immediate Peril.
+Notwithstanding, the foregoing provisions, the Zoning Officer is authorized to cause any sign to be removed summarily and without notice, at the expense of the owner, agent, or person having the beneficial interest in the building or premises on which such sign is located, whenever the Zoning Officer determines that such sign is an immediate peril to persons or property. - (4) Property Owner Permission Required.
+No person shall post or locate any informational, personal, temporary, political, special event, or development sign upon public or private property, traffic control device or sign, road sign, street sign, or upon any other existing sign, without the permission of the owner of the same and compliance with other applicable requirements. - (5) Removal.
+Any such sign not removed within the time required by this chapter is deemed to be abandoned and may be removed and disposed of by the Borough and the owner of such sign shall be liable for costs incurred by the Borough in taking such remedial action. - C. Illegal Signs.
+If the Zoning Officer finds that any sign is displayed in violation of this chapter, he/she shall proceed with an enforcement action in accord with §500-184.

-ARTICLE XI ADMINISTRATION
+ARTICLE XII ADMINISTRATION

-§218-168 Applicability
+§500-168 Applicability